Vietnam - Ho Chi Minh Trail

 Day 2: Mai Chau

-This morning we leave the teaming streets and bustle behind as we transfer by bus to the soothing calm of rural Vietnam.
+This morning we leave the teeming streets and bustle behind as we transfer by bus to the soothing calm of rural Vietnam.

-By the time we stop for lunch we are in the countryside.
-After lunch or journey truly begins by cycling along a single lane road winding through rice fields towards the Black River where karst hills like those from a fantasy land jut dramatically skyward from its waters.
+By the time we stop for lunch, we are in the countryside.
+After lunch, our journey truly begins by cycling along a single lane road winding through rice fields towards the Black River where karst hills like those from a fantasy land jut dramatically skyward from its waters.
 Thai minority people live here and their welcoming words are never far away as they warmly great we strangers passing by their homes.
 As we descend along a quiet track one can be forgiven for wondering if we have been transported to the dramatic scenery of Ha Long Bay.

 Set in a valley of rice fields Mai Chau is home to the Thai minority people.
 Here we get a real feel for rural life as we stay with a home-stay family in traditional wooden buildings on stilts.
 We arrive in time for a wander around the village or a ride through the rice fields before a fantastic evening meal.